-How to transfer Nintendo Switch game data from one microSD card to another
+How to transfer Switch data from one microSD card to another

-- You'll first need to turn off your Nintendo Switch to remove the current memory card.
-To begin, hold down the power button.
+- To begin, hold down the power button for a few seconds.
 If a game is currently open, make sure to save your game and exit the software before doing this.

 - Select Turn Off.

 - Open the kickstand on the back of the Nintendo Switch.

 - Insert the microSD card into your computer.

 - Open the file with the microSD data.

 - Cut and paste this data to another file on your computer.

 - You must format the new microSD card before you can use it with your Nintendo Switch.
 If you have not done so already, follow these steps.